Is Guava Good for Diabetes? Let’s Find Out

 As a diabetic patient, following a strict diet is essential to keep your blood glucose or blood sugar levels within safe ranges.
-Blood glucose is your primary energy source, which you get from the food you consume.
+Glucose is your primary energy source, which you get from the food you consume.

 Guavas contain essential nutrients, including calcium, manganese, lycopene, potassium, and vitamins A and C.